Lift Access Bike Parks

 - Kicking Horse Mountain Bike Park

-BC’s newest bike park!
-A combination of enthusiasm, terrain, technology, infrastructure and experience have been the ingredients to this new bike park.
-Located just 45 minutes outside of Kelowna, riders can experience the adrenaline packed thrill of gravity fed downhill mountain biking along with summer activities, festivals and events for the whole family.
+BC’s newest bike park is located just 45 minutes outside of Kelowna, riders can experience the adrenaline packed thrill of gravity fed downhill mountain biking along with summer activities, festivals and events for the whole family.

 People don’t come to Kicking Horse Mountain Resort to ride the same old thing.
 They come for the differences, and we have plenty.
 What this means is over 3,700 feet of variety!